 The mission of LCN member organizations working with ring-tailed lemurs has never been more urgent, following the publication of two independent studies estimating that there are only 2,000 – 2,400 ring-tailed lemurs (Lemur catta) left in the wild.
 This is a 95% decrease from the year 2000, when the last known population estimate was published.
 Ring-tailed lemurs are currently listed as Endangered on the IUCN Red List.
-The two studies, one in Primate Conservation and the other in Folia Primatologica, […]
+The two studies, one in Primate Conservation and the other in Folia Primatologica, were […]

 Betsileo villagers take Lynne to Sakaviro Forest, 5km down a dirt road near Anja Reserve in southern Madagascar.
 They see ring-tailed lemurs, a cave & more.